kubetrain-io/website/content/participate/as_sponsor.md

 📌 **Some free / discounted tickets for your employees** - As a sponsor you get some free / discounted tickets for your employees.

-📌 **Support KubeTrain party** - We are planning to have one final event the day before KubeCon with all the participants, sponsors and organizers.
-Your brand will be visible throughout the event. (work in progress...)

 📌 **And much more...** - As every community organizes independently, they also have the possibility to shape custom sponsor deals.
 Contact them to see what they have to offer.